138 Famous Warren Buffett Quotes. Money & Investing Explained

 “Widespread fear is your friend as an investor because it serves up bargain purchases.”

 This is a jibe at how wrong most investors are.
-For example, when everyone around you is talking about investing in Cryptocurrencies, it is probably time to sell.
+For example, when everyone around you talks about investing in Cryptocurrencies, it is probably time to sell.
 Moreover, when everyone is complaining about the huge crash in the Crypto market, it could be time to buy.

 “It is optimism that is the enemy of the rational buyer.”

 “Buy a stock the way you would buy a house.
-Understand and like it such that you’d be content to own it in the absence of any market.”
+Understand and like it such that you’d be content to own it without any market.”

-Absolutely stunning advice from Buffett.
-This means as a shareholder in a company, if you are paid good dividends leading to a regular income and you are satisfied, this is the sign of a good company.
-If there was no stock market or buyers for your shares, would you still be happy with that income?
+This is stunning advice from Buffett.
+As a shareholder in a company, if you are paid good dividends leading to a regular income and are satisfied, this is a sign of a good company.
+Would you still be happy with that income if there was no stock market or buyers for your shares?

 “Today, people who hold cash equivalents feel comfortable.
 They shouldn’t.
-They have opted for a terrible long-term asset, one that pays virtually nothing and is certain to depreciate in value.”
+They have opted for a terrible long-term asset that pays virtually nothing and is certain to depreciate.”

-Most registered financial advisors and Robo Advisors suggest in modern portfolio management that you should be invested in cash and stocks depending on your risk profile.
-Warren rightly suggests that this thinking is false; cash investments are dead money that is not working for you.
+Most registered financial advisors and Robo Advisors suggest that in modern portfolio management, you should invest in cash and stocks depending on your risk profile.
+Warren rightly suggests that this thinking is false; cash investments are dead money that do not work.

-This quote is all about the way you select companies to invest in.
-Study the playing field means that you should understand the industry and competitive environment that a company operates in.
+This quote is about how you select companies to invest in.
+Studying the playing field means understanding a company’s industry and competitive environment.
 Does it have a competitive advantage?
-Studying the scoreboard refers to staring at stock charts or even only considering a single company, not the industry.
+Studying the scoreboard refers to staring at stock charts or considering only a single company, not the industry.

 [Related Article: 4 Steps To Building Your Own Warren Buffett Stock Screener]

-“Diversification is a protection against ignorance.
-It makes very little sense for those who know what they’re doing.”
+“Diversification protects against ignorance.
+It makes little sense to those who know what they’re doing.”

 “Risk can be greatly reduced by concentrating on only a few holdings.”